rust-lang/rfcs/text/3729-sized-hierarchy.md

 - This is a fairly significant change to the `Sized` trait, which has been in the language since 1.0 and is now well-understood.
-- This RFC's proposal that adding a bound of `const Sized`, `const ValueSized`, `ValueSized` or `Pointee` would remove the default `Sized` bound is somewhat unintuitive.
-Typically adding a trait bound does not remove another trait bound, however it's debatable whether this is more or less confusing than existing `?Sized` bounds.
+- This RFC's proposal that adding a bound of `const Sized`, `const ValueSized`, `ValueSized` or `Pointee` would remove the default `Sized` bound is a significant change from the current `?Sized` mechanism.
+    - Typically adding a trait bound does not remove another trait bound, however this RFC argues that this behaviour scales better to hierarchies of traits with default bounds and constness.
 - As this RFC depends on `const Trait`, it inherits all of the drawbacks of `const Trait`.